 Note: If you are NOT on a vehicle registered in Laos, Malaysia or Singapore, you now need prior approval to enter Thailand.
-In December 2016 Thailand introduced new rules which required a traveler with their own motor vehicles to obtain a permit and guide to enter the country in advance.
-The new rules allows motorcycles and vehicles under 3500kg to enter the country, with a permit and guide organised via a travel agency.
-However they state – No vans, camper cars, buses, trucks, vehicles over 3500kg or that have over 9 seats.
+In December 2016 Thailand introduced new rules which required a traveller with their own motor vehicles to obtain a permit and guide to enter the country in advance.
+The new rules allow motorcycles and vehicles under 3500kg to enter the country, with a permit and guide organised via a travel agency.
+However, they state – No vans, camper cars, buses, trucks, vehicles over 3500kg or that have over 9 seats.
 More info / latest updates see Overlanding Asia FB Group.

 All the TM Thai immigration forms and simplified customs import/export form can be obtained at the Thailand border for free despite sometimes you will need to pay up a little fee (RM1-RM5) which you will not get an official receipt.
 To save up time, you can download the TM2 & TM3 forms from the links above and fill it up before you head up to the border.

 Alternatively, you can also get those immigration forms (TM2, TM3, TM6) and third party insurance for your vehicle few Kilometers before the Malaysian border.
 (You can see few signboards saying Thai Insurance etc, just drop by one of those shops or if you’re going towards north of Malaysia via PLUS highway, you can drop by at Gurun R&R’s (rest area) Caltex Petrol Station which is about 80KM before Bukit Kayu Hitam border to get your immigration forms (TM2, TM3, TM6) and vehicle third party insurance.